haberdashPI/german_track/plans.md

 # Plans

-## Current steps
+## Current anlaysis steps

-Emails (tomorrow)
+Finished reading events for SID 9, now let's read in the eeg responses and do a sanity check

-Setting up use of new stimuli for data recording
+## Current experiment steps

-Organize Presentation program and create git repository
+fix Presentation triggers (seems to be using older bit signals...?) organize consent form

 ## Notes